Tannenberg (wargame): Background

 At the start of the Great War in August 1914, Germany was fighting a two-front war, facing France in the west and Russia in the east.
-As two large Russian armies moved into East Prussia — led by two generals who refused to communicate with each other about their positions and strategies — Germany used its large network of rails to quickly move high concentrations of troops into positions that allowed them to encircle the Russian Second Army in the vicinity of Tannenberg (now Stębark in Poland), site of a famous victory of the Teutonic Knights in 1410.
+As two large Russian armies moved into East Prussia — led by two generals (Paul von Rennenkampf and Alexander Samsonov) who refused to communicate with each other about their positions and strategies — Germany used its large network of rails to quickly move high concentrations of troops into positions that allowed them to encircle the Russian Second Army in the vicinity of Tannenberg (now Stębark in Poland), site of a famous defeat of the Teutonic Knights in 1410.

 Description

 Tannenberg is a two-player wargame where one player controls Russian forces, and the other player controls the German forces.

 The 1969 edition uses a simple "I Go, You Go" alternating turn system taken from Avalon Hill's 1914, where one player moves and fires, followed by the other player.
 When both players have moved, this completes one game turn, which represents 3 days.

 In the 1978 edition, the game mechanics have been revised to be identical to those used in SPI's The Great War in the East, a collection of wargames about battles on the Eastern Front.
 An alternating turn system is still used, but in addition, all units must be supplied and within a certain number of hexes of their Command Headquarters in order to move and attack.
 The game also puts emphasis on tactical capabilities — every unit has a rating that affects all of their actions.
 There is also a provision for three players — one player plays the German side, and the other two each control one of the Russian armies, with the proviso that the Russian players cannot communicate with each other unless the German player can also listen.